pinohu/DYNASTY/empire-bible/volume-vi-family-governance/book-12-wealth-preservation-transfer/chapter-34-estate-planning-integration.md

 - Asset protection layers that shield your empire from threats
 - An integrated estate plan that works seamlessly with your dynasty structure

-Estate planning is not a one-time event—it's an ongoing process that must evolve as your wealth grows, laws change, and family circumstances shift.
+Estate planning is not a one-time eventâ€”it's an ongoing process that must evolve as your wealth grows, laws change, and family circumstances shift.
 This chapter provides the framework for creating and maintaining an estate plan that serves your dynasty for generations.

 ---